Deadly twin quakes strike northern Philippines | DW | 27.07.2019

-At least six people have been killed in back-to-back earthquakes near a remote Philippines island group.
+At least eight people have been killed in back-to-back earthquakes near a remote Philippines island group.
 Terrified residents have gathered outside for their safety.

-At least six people have been killed and dozens more injured after an earthquake and aftershock struck a sparsely populated island group in the northern Philippines.
+At least eight people have been killed and dozens more injured after an earthquake and aftershock struck a sparsely populated island group in the northern Philippines.

 The earthquakes — registering magnitudes of 5.4 and 5.9 — rattled the province of Batanes early Saturday, damaging buildings and cracking paved roads.